onomyprotocol/onomy/deploy/testnet/ethereum/readme.md

 ## Setup auto-start

-Add start-node.sh to your ~/.bashrc in order to start automatically after the OS restart.
+Add start-node.sh to your crontab or /etc/init.d in order to start automatically after the OS restart.